 Make a list of positive traits and images you want your online portrait to show.
 For example, you might want to be seen as a thought leader in your respective field, a public speaker, family person, volunteer, successful business owner, or all of the above.
 Whatever your ideal image and brand is, first define it.

 Work towards this list daily.
 Don’t squabble with others, or take critical feedback personally online.
 Often the most critical feedback is the hardest pill to swallow but also the most helpful when looked at objectively.

-Also it would be helpful to identify the biggest influencer’s in your field.
-How are they using social media and interacting with their followers.
+It is also helpful to identify the biggest influencers in your field.
+How are they using social media and interacting with their followers?
 What are they doing to engage their audiences?
 There is much to learn by taking cues from the most successful people in your respective business.
-Building your personal brand is something that takes time but by taking cues from popular influencers, many of the habits and techniques that have made others successful can be learned and applied to your unique brand.
+Building your personal brand is something that takes time, but by taking cues from popular influencers, many of the habits and techniques that have made others successful can be learned and applied to your unique brand.

 3. Claim and Create Social Media Profiles

-Build social media profiles out, post a recent positive photo of yourself and a bio that features elements of your ideal brand image.
+To build out your social media profiles, do your best to put something in every section that you can.
+Post a recent, professional photo of yourself and a bio that features elements of your ideal brand image.
 While you are claiming new social media sites, don’t forget to make your personal sites private and erase any unflattering photos that may be hanging around on old accounts.
 In addition, you may want to also change your settings to ensure all of your personal information and photos are private and that you disable tagging.
 Take a few hours and do a social media cleanup.
 Overlooking one old college photo that you are tagged in can mean the difference in making or breaking a deal.

 Keep track of each profile, make a list of different social media accounts you have claimed and clean up old profiles to reflect the new online image you wish to present.